7coil/DiscordLinkPebble/README.md

 # Licence

-This piece of software is licenced under the MIT licence.
+This piece of software (other than DiscordJS) is licenced under the MIT licence.
 Please read LICENCE.TXT for more details.